 Besides riding trains, I enjoy watching them too.
 Going to Chicago to watch trains is fun and a great adventure.

-While I didn’t have a solid plan for the day, I made up my mind while traveling the 63 miles down to Chicago.
-I decided to watch passenger trains roll in and out of Chicago Union Station.
+While I didn’t have a solid plan for the day, I made up my mind while traveling the 63 miles down to Chicago to watch passenger trains roll in and out of Chicago Union Station.

 Chicago’s Roosevelt Rd Bridge to see Amtrak and BNSF Metra rail yards

-Many trains travel through this area daily, including Amtrak’s long-distance and regional railroads plus BNSF Metra trains.
-If you walk a little further east, you can view the Rock Island Metra trains going in and out or the LaSalle St Station.
-Additionally, the CTA “L” area is observable from this area as well.
+Many trains, including Amtrak’s long-distance and regional railroads, travel through this area daily, plus BNSF Metra trains.
+Walking further east, you can view the Rock Island Metra trains in and out of the LaSalle St Station.
+Additionally, the CTA “L” area is also observable from this area.

 Besides watching trains depart and return to Chicago Union Station, often train sets are being built or taken apart.
 Amtrak and Metra have train washes in the area; Metra’s near Whole Foods, and Amtrak’s is south of the bridge and the last building on the right (facing south).

 Roosevelt Rd Bridge is a well-known area for watching passenger trains.
-This bridge is a reasonably safe area for you to bring kids, but be aware of your surroundings like any big city.
-Occasionally, panhandlers are usually closer to the S. Canal St corner and don’t bother you much.
+This bridge is a reasonably safe area for bringing kids, but be aware of your surroundings like in any big city.
+Occasionally panhandlers are usually closer to the S. Canal St corner and don’t bother you much.

 When to visit Chicago to watch trains

 Weekday morning and evening rushes are the best bet to get the most activity, but weekends and afternoons work well if you have the time.
 The first Amtrak train leaves at 7:00 am, the Lincon Service and the long-distance trains start at 1:45 pm, and another at 2 pm.
 The first train to return is the Capitol Limited around 8:45.
-Metra starts arriving around 5:30 am and leaving around 6:30 am.
+Metra arrives around 5:30 am and leaves around 6:30 am.